seb86/github-to-wordpress-update-readme-script/README.md

 Before or that it asks a few questions to setup the process of the script such as the ROOT Path of the plugin your GitHub username, repository slug and so on.

-To use it you must:

-1. Host your code on GitHub
-2. Already have a WordPress.org SVN repository setup for your plugin.
-3. Have both GIT and SVN setup on your machine and available from the command line.

 ## Getting started